 3.6.
 Attentional Disengagement: Ethnicity/cultural effects

 The older European group was contrasted with the South Asian older adults to determine the effects of ethnicity on pro-saccade reaction times and the “gap effect”.
 The results shown in table 4 reveal that the European older group generated faster reaction times compared to the South Asian older group (β = 15.78, t (4624) = 6.28, p <.001) on the gap condition and overlap conditions (β = 9.95, t (4257) = 2.42, p =.016).
 The was no difference in the proportion of the “gap effect” between the groups (table 4).

+3.7.
+Correlations

 Table 5.
 Correlations of prosaccade conditions and neuropsychological tests.